Legends of Belerath

 At third level, you may choose Inspiring Leader or Demoralizing Foe as your command style, detailed at the end of this class entry.

 Beginning at fifth level, you may, when you take the attack action, designate an ally who can see or hear you.
 They may use their reaction to make an immediate weapon attack against a creature of their choice within range.
 At 11th level in this class, you may direct two attacks with this ability, and three at twentieth level.
 No single ally may make more than one attack in this manner on any given turn, even if they have an ability that otherwise would allow them to use more than one reaction.

 Proof Through the Night

-Beginning at tenth level, you may, as an action, raise or wave a banner.
+Beginning at ninth level, you may, as an action, raise or wave a banner.
 All creatures affiliated with that banner gain advantage on attack rolls until the beginning of your next turn.
 You may not use this ability again until you have completed a short or long rest.

 Beginning at eighteenth level, attacks granted by your Coordinated Offensive class feature add your Charisma modifier to the damage roll if they hit.

 Hold the Line

 Starting at 3rd level, when you take the attack action, one ally who can see or hear you gains the benefit of half cover and cannot be forcibly moved from their position by non-magical means for up to one minute, as long as they remain in sight of you and you are not incapacitated.
 Once you have used this ability, you may not use it again until you complete a short or long rest.
 When you reach 5th, 11th, and 15th level, this ability may affect one additional ally each.

 Starting at 3rd level, whenever an ally who can see you drops an enemy to 0 hit points, he gains temporary hit points equal to your Warlord level.